Best Sublimation Printers You Can Buy in 2021

 Being one of Epson’s newest, this printer boasts of being able to print fast.
 It can print in oversize pages of up to 13 x 19 inches.
 Also, it can scan, copy, and fax large-sized documents up to 11 x 17 inches.

-This is pretty large as compared to other printers in the market, and as Epson is known to deliver when it comes to oversized printing, we are not disappointed.
+This is pretty large as compared to other best sublimation printer in the market, and as Epson is known to deliver when it comes to oversized printing, we are not disappointed.

 One of the additional features of this printer rarely included in other models is its auto-duplexing ADF.
 It has a monthly duty cycle of 20,000 pages with a recommended print volume of 1,300 pages per month.

-It connects to your PC or network through different modes – from Ethernet to Wi-Fi to even USB.
+It connects to your PC or network through different modes – from Ethernet to wi fi direct to even USB.
 While there may be different connecting options, the USB is the least popular, where most customers experience printing issues.

 But if there’s one thing we like the most with this printer, it’s the control panel.
 It’s classy-looking, and the number pad is spacious.
 Also, the buttons are attractive and large.
 Suffice to say, users with fat fingers need not worry about pressing these buttons.

 This one is certainly a great-performing unit, which can churn out high-quality printouts.
-To summarize, this printer—while amazing—is ideal for medium-sized businesses with average printing needs.
+To summarize, this printer—while amazing—is ideal for small business to medium-sized businesses with average printing needs.

 - Prints fast